 Buenos Aires is a city that speaks to me.
 Whenever anyone asks me about some of my favourite places or cities that I could see myself living in, I always manage to sneak the Argentine capital into the list.
 It’s kind of hard to pinpoint what it is exactly that draws me to the place, but I suppose you could say it’s a mixture of little things.
 For my dad it’s “the smell of coffee, facturas and diesel mixed together in the early morning” – he literally had me sniffing the air as we walked down the street together when he visited!

 Prior to this most recent visit to Buenos Aires, I had only been to the city twice before.
-Once as a child when my family relocated to Argentina (we moved to a small village in the province of Cordoba), and then in my early twenties when my friend Rebecca and I decided to spend a few weeks backpacking in the country.
-But even though this wasn’t my first visit, I was surprised by how much I had forgotten, or rather, hadn’t noticed the first two times around, so in many ways this extended stay felt like my first true glimpse at Buenos Aires.
+Once as a child when my family relocated to Argentina (we moved to a small village in the province of Cordoba put passed through Bs As), and then in my early twenties when my friend Rebecca and I decided to spend a few weeks backpacking the country.
+But even though this wasn’t my first visit, I was surprised by how much I had forgotten, or rather, hadn’t noticed the first two times around, so in many ways, this extended stay felt like my first true glimpse at Buenos Aires.

 And so, I thought I would share my first impressions of Buenos Aires.
 If you’ve been before, feel free to pipe in the comments and share some of your own impressions of the city. 🙂

-+ Mornings always start with a cafe con leche (coffee with milk) and a few medialunas (croissants) or facturas (pastries).
++ Mornings always start with a café con leche (coffee with milk) and a few medialunas (croissants) or facturas (pastries).
 This is a staple at every single cafe.
-On that note, you will start drinking cafe con leche (coffee with milk) every day even if you were a tea drinker beforehand.
+On that note, you will start drinking café con leche every day even if you were a tea drinker beforehand.

 + People go out to cafes on their own.
 They’ll often be reading a book or a newspaper without the need to constantly be checking their cell phones.
 It’s quite refreshing.